Potato cyst nematodes

 The Nematoda is a very diverse phylum of animals, there are more than 25 000 described species.
 Their adaptability to almost every habitat on earth including soil, freshwater, marine and all climatic zones is what makes them so successful.
 Nematodes are essential to ecosystems including the garden; a large proportion help break down and recycle organic material these are free-living nematodes other species are obligate parasites of plants and animals.

 The two species of potato cyst nematodes that commonly occur in Britain are the golden or yellow cyst nematode (Globodera rostochiensis) and the white cyst nematode (G. pallida) which feed in the roots of potatoes and can cause the crop to fail.
 A cyst is the swollen female body (under 1mm in diameter) that are filled with eggs.
 The cysts of the two species can be distinguished by its colour.
-The golden or yellow cyst nematode passes through a prolonged pale yellow phase, these can be seen if roots are examined with a hand lens between mid-June and July.
+The golden or yellow cyst nematode passes through a prolonged pale yellow phase, these can be seen if roots are examined with a hand lens when potatoes are ready for harvest.
 The cysts of the white cyst nematode change rapidly from creamy-white to brown.

 Initially, crops display patches of poor growth and affected plants may show chlorosis and wilting, with poor top growth.
 These symptoms develop from the ground upwards.